uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 # Use/Integrate the swiyu Trust Infrastructure

 One way to interact with the swiyu ecosystem is to host either a swiyu Generic Issuer and/or a swiyu Generic Verifier or bring your own implementation.
 Instructions on how to setup the components can be found in the [swiyu Generic Issuer cookbook](https://swiyu-admin-ch.github.io/cookbooks/onboarding-generic-issuer/) and the [swiyu Generic Verifier cookbook](https://swiyu-admin-ch.github.io/cookbooks/onboarding-generic-verifier/).

+# Optional: Design the visualization for Issuer, Verifier and Credential

+In the swiyu wallet app, verifiable credentials (VC) are visually represented as cards to allow users to easily recognise and utilise them.
+If you like to implement your visual identity, please follow the steps in the [VC visual presentation cookbook](https://swiyu-admin-ch.github.io/cookbooks/vc-visual-presentation/).